praveenpandeypa1/Scintific_calculator/README.md

 ## Scientific calculator
-This is the project i created using the same as it is in mac os:
+This is the project i created using the same as it is in mac os and i have done it as it is there inside it: